An Open-source Benchmark of Deep Learning Models for Audio-visual Apparent and Self-reported Personality Recognition: The proposed benchmarking framework

-\item \textbf{(iv) Güclütürk et al. \cite{audiovisual_resnet}:} The visual part of this model is a $17$-layer deep residual network, where an FC layer is attached at the top of the model.
-It takes a static image (both face and background) as the input.
-The training process is conducted using the SGD optimizer with initial learning rate of 0.05, weight decay of 0.0005 and momentum of 0.9, where MSE is employed as the loss function.
+\item \textbf{(iv) ResNet \cite{audiovisual_resnet}:} The visual part of this model is a $17$-layer deep residual network, where an FC layer is attached at the top of the model.

+\item \textbf{(v) CRNet \cite{crnet}:} The visual module of the CR-Net consists of two $34$-layer streams to learn personality features from down-sampled video-level face sequences and full image sequences.
+Then, a CR-block is attached to obtain personality classification features, based on which the regression feature is extracted.
+The Extra Trees Regressor (ETR) is finally employed to predict personality trait intensities from the extracted regression features.
+In this system, each video is divided into $32$ segments, where a single frame is randomly selected from each segment (i.e., each video is down-sampled to 32 frames).

-\item \textbf{(v) Zhang et al. \cite{persemon}:} The model first employs four convolution layers and an FC layer to extract features from each face image of the video.
-Then, three parallel FC layers are used to individually predict valence, arousal and personality traits at the same time.
+\item \textbf{(vi) PersEmoN \cite{persemon}:} The model first employs four convolution layers and a FC layer to extract features from each face image of the video.
+Then, three parallel FC layers are used to simultaneously predict valence, arousal and personality traits.
 Besides, a coherence module (an FC layer) is introduced to process both images from the personality dataset and emotion dataset, allowing the final learned representation to be dataset invariant, while a RAM module that consists of two FC layers is employed to produce the apparent personality attributes from arousal and valence inputs, aiming to enhance the learned personality representations.
-The training process of this model is achieved by using the SGD optimizer with initial learning rate of 0.001, weight decay of 0.0005 and momentum of 0.9, while MSE is used as the loss function.

-\item \textbf{(vi) Li et al.\cite{crnet}:} The visual module of the CR-Net consists of two streams, where each uses a $34$-layer deep residual network as the backbone to learn personality features from either down-sampled video-level face sequences and full image sequences.
-Then, a CR-block is attached to first obtain personality classification features (processed by softmax) from the latent feature produced by each backbone, based on which the regression feature is extracted.
-The Extra Trees Regressor (ETR) is finally employed to predict personality trait intensities from the extracted regression features.
-To obtain the video-level face sequence and full image sequence, each video is divided into $32$ segments, where a single frame is randomly selected from each segment (i.e., each video is down-sampled to 32 frames).
-The SGD optimizer with initial learning rate of 0.002, weight decay of 0.005 and momentum of 0.9 is employed for training, where the Bell Loss function \cite{crnet} is also applied.